Bachmair-Boys/interview-bot-server/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;**categories**: _string[]_ , number of comments in the requested category<br>
 &nbsp;&nbsp;&nbsp;&nbsp;}<br>

-_get-categories_: GET, Adds the given category of questions into the database.<br>
+_create-categories_: GET, Adds the given category of questions into the database.<br>
 Parameters:<br>
 &nbsp;&nbsp;&nbsp;&nbsp; **category\_name**: _string_, name of the new <br>
 Return: <br>